Tech

 Rumoured Features

 The iPhone 16 will feature a new power-efficient display, better zoom lenses, an action button, and several new AI-powered features.
-Ahead of the highly anticipated launch, let’s delve into these rumours and leaks that will help us understand what to expect from the upcoming iPhone.
+Ahead of the highly anticipated launch, let’s delve into these rumours and leaks.
+They will help us understand what to expect from the upcoming iPhone.

 Increase in Size